opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/common.md

 !!! abstract "Audience"
-    Students that are familiar with web services and APIs, and want to have an overview of OGC API - Common draft standard
+    Students that are familiar with web services and APIs, and want to have an overview of OGC API - Common standard

 !!! abstract "Learning Objectives"
     At the completion of the module students will be able to: